GBinion2020/RLM-Investigation-Agent/README.md

 ﻿# RLM Investigation Agent

 RLM Investigation Agent is a security-evidence harvesting pipeline built on Recursive Language Models (RLM).
-It ingests an alert, normalizes it, searches a local log corpus for related evidence using an RLM worflow (Sub LM calls), and produces a structured report with IOCs and log references.
+It ingests an alert, normalizes it, searches a local log corpus for related evidence using an RLM worflow (Sub LLM calls), and produces a structured report with IOCs and log references.
 The system is designed for evidence collection only and does not label alerts as benign or malicious.

 ## Why This Exists
 Security triage requires fast, audit-friendly evidence gathering.
 This project automates: